NucleoidAI/docs/docs/datastore.md

 ## Transactions

-Each call to the runtime is considered a transaction even though it contains multiple statements, and it rolls back all transaction if there is an error thrown.
+Each call to the runtime is considered a transaction even though it contains multiple statements, and it rolls back the transaction if there is an error thrown.

 ```javascript
 nucleoid.run(() => {